vrienstudios/anime-dl/README.md

 ### NOTE: This is the C# version of anime-dl, there is also a [JS](https://github.com/vrienstudios/anime-dl/tree/JS) version in case you're interested in that.
 For differences between these two versions please see this entry [Differences between C# and JS versions](https://github.com/vrienstudios/anime-dl/wiki/Differences-between-C%23-and-JS-versions), although you should be generally fine using the C# version.

-#### Request For Help: If you wish to contribute to this project, we are looking for some collaborators.
-It does not matter if you are somewhat inexperienced in C# or JS, but we do hope that you have general knowledge of Github or development tools, such as Visual Studio or Rider.
-If you wish to help, you can contact me here on Discord: Chay#3670 ..
-Or, if you wish to help somewhat anonymously, feel free to just fork, create pull requests, issues, and contribute in your own way.
 # C# Features

 1. Anime downloading on supported sites